-Surprisingly supple for a hide of this thickness with thick, richly patterned fur, again soft.
+Supple with a thick richly patterned fur, itself silky.
 The images are of this actual hide and there is only one available.

 This is a very animal-like and reminiscent of the animal it came from.
 Although this hide is from an animal that has been nomadically farmed and harvested primarily for meat, it won’t suit folks who are uncomfortable with an animal product.

 This is a 109 cm by 86 cm hide – large enough as a throw for a double bed.
 Soft enough for this purpose too.